bakhromov-tech/bakhromov-tech/README.md

   <a href="https://instagram.com/bakhromov_tech" target="_blank"><img src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/instagram.svg" alt="Instagram" height="40" /></a>
 </p>

-## 🚀 My Projects
+🚀 My Projects
-Check out my work on [GitHub](https://github.com/bakhromov-tech).
+Check out my work on GitHub.
 Some highlights include:

-- **[ML Models](https://github.com/bakhromov-tech)**: A collection of machine learning projects showcasing predictive modeling and data analysis.
+OCR Model for Cyrillic and Uzbek Texts: A custom Optical Character Recognition (OCR) model designed to process Cyrillic and Uzbek language texts.
+This model is trained to accurately extract text from images, diagrams, and tables, handling complex layouts with high precision.
+Built using PyTorch, Tesseract, and pdf2image, it supports multilingual document processing and is optimized for real-world applications in Uzbekistan.
-- **[BigBook](https://bigbook.behzodasliddinov.uz/)**: A collaborative platform for innovative data-driven applications.
+ML Models: A collection of machine learning projects showcasing predictive modeling and data analysis.

-Thanks for visiting my profile!
-Let's connect and build something amazing together! 🚀
+BigBook: A collaborative platform for innovative data-driven applications.